sam-morin/nottbox/README.md

 BUT life is crazy and not all of us have a ton of time on our hands and/or the salary of a NASA senior aerospace engineer - in cases like these, Nottbox is here.

-Nottbox was intended for Unifi devices but Nottbox should work on most linux operating systems.
+Nottbox was intended for Unifi devices but it should work on most linux operating systems that use systemd (think OpenWRT).

 ## Quick Deployment (using install script)